 They also say that ants don’t sting: they bite.

 Nature provides us with many oddities and exceptions: mammals don’t lay eggs, but the duck-billed platypus does.
-Birds don’t swim under water, but penguins do.
-Humans don’t shed their skin like snakes, but Hugh Hefner does.
+Birds don’t swim underwater, but penguins do.
+Humans don’t shed their skin like snakes, but Hugh Hefner did.
 The list goes on and on.

 Who’s to say such an insect doesn’t already exist.
 There have been over 400 hundred new species of plants and animals discovered in the Amazonian rain forest in recent years, including a monkey that purrs like a kitten and a vegetarian piranha.

 Note: the vegetarian piranha was classified as Piersus Morganus, the monkey they called Ted.